ScumbagScalawag/Git-Gud/README.md

 **You'll `git clone...` *your* repo!**

 This will put a `Git-Gud` folder in the place you run `git clone...`.
-That is, unless youu didn't re-name the project of your fork, in which case it would display that name.
+That is, unless you didn't re-name the project of your fork, in which case it would display that name.
 Makes sense.

 If you want this project to be located in your `/home/yourlocalusername/Documents/coding-programming` folder,